Hurts rallies No. 1 Alabama to 35-28 win over No. 4 Georgia

 THE TAKEAWAY

 Georgia: The Bulldogs will be kicking themselves for the way they let this one slip away.
 Twice, on third-and-short with a chance to extend drives, they failed to convert.
-The fake punt was a baffling decision - a direct snap to backup quarterback Justin Fields, who looked like he wanted to throw, took off running and didn't come close to picking up the first down.
-That gave Alabama a short field to work with on its winning drive.
+And that fake punt will go down as one of Smart's worst blunders.

 UP NEXT

-Alabama: The Crimson Tide heads to the College Football Playoff for the fifth year in a row, undoubtedly as the No. 1 seed and the favorite to win another national title.
-Alabama will be in the semifinals and is expected to play in the Cotton Bowl.
-The opponent could be Oklahoma, Ohio State or maybe even Georgia.
+Alabama: The Crimson Tide heads to the playoff for the fifth year in a row, undoubtedly as the No. 1 seed and the favorite to win another national title.
+Alabama is expected to play in the Cotton Bowl semifinal against Oklahoma, Ohio State or maybe even Georgia.
 Saban endorsed the Bulldogs for a spot in the playoff, saying "they're one of the four best teams in the country."

 Georgia: The Bulldogs are hoping to land a playoff spot but will likely have to settle for a trip to the Sugar Bowl as a consolation prize.